UniversalDependencies/docs/_it/feat/Degree.md

 ### <a name="Sup">`Sup`</a>: superlative, third degree

 The quality of one object is compared to the same quality of all other objects within a set.

 Italian does not seem to have single words for 'relative' superlatives, such as [en] "youngest".
 One would say instead:

+#### Examples

 * _Luigi è il più giovane_ "Luigi is the most young"